How to Build Your Own DIY Shade Sail

 "I built a dual umbrella support.
 I built it because the umbrella supports that are commercially available will only support one umbrella at a time.
 I liked the ability to make small changes to pipe lengths and angles so that I'm able to align the umbrellas with respect to each other.
 I never would have been able to get them right the first time with a weldment (welded solution)."

-If you want to build your own shade sail, or any other type of shading structure for your patio or deck, we can help!
-Our team is experienced in designing and building Kee Klamp projects.
+If you want to build your own shade sail or any other type of shading structure for your patio or deck, we can help!
+Our team is experienced in designing and building Kee Klamp pipe structure projects.
 We'll even go so far as to create a 3D drawing of your project so you can imagine it before you buy.
 Reach out to our team here and get started on your project today!